 - In a job that is no longer fulfilling or interesting.

 - Enjoying their current job but wishing to combine this part-time with work in a caring profession.

-- western medically trained doctors, nurses, midwives, physiotherapists or other healthcare personnel
+- Western Medicine doctors, nurses, midwives, physiotherapists or other healthcare personnel.

 They have ranged from 21 to 70 years of age, so far, and all share the desire to enter a worthwhile, challenging and health-related profession that will allow them independence, interest, job satisfaction, and job security.